stepthom/text_mining_resources/README.md

 - [AskReddit: People with a mother tongue that isn't English, what are the most annoying things about the English language when you are trying to learn it?](https://www.reddit.com/r/AskReddit/comments/6qvmny/people_with_a_mother_tongue_that_isnt_english/)
 - [Funny Video: Emotional Spell Check](https://vimeo.com/17859540)
 - [How to win Kaggle competition based on NLP task, if you are not an NLP expert](http://www.kdnuggets.com/2017/09/win-kaggle-nlp-not-expert.html)
+- [Detecting Gang-Involved Escalation on Social Media Using Context](http://aclweb.org/anthology/D18-1005) Detecting Aggression and Loss in social media using CNN
+- [Reasoning about Actions and State Changes by Injecting Commonsense Knowledge](http://aclweb.org/anthology/D18-1006) Incorporating global, commonsense constraints & biasing reading with preferences from large-scale corp

 ## Meta